cassgvp/WIN-Open-Neuroimaging-Community/docs/open-life-science/call-notes/call-notes-wk05-MentorCall.md

 ---
-title: Week 5 - Mentor call
+title: Week 5 - How are we doing
 parent: OLS Call Notes
 has_children: false
 nav_order: 5